Kiff VandenHeuvel: Theatre

 VandenHeuvel is an alumnus of The Second City Detroit and The Second City Cleveland mainstage casts and has been working with The Second City comedy theatre since 1998.

 VandenHeuvel has appeared in a world premiere in Adam Rapp's urban drama Gompers as the not-so-bright but big hearted doorman/lookout Shoe, which premiered at City Theatre Company in Pittsburgh, Pennsylvania.

+Career

+In 2025, VandenHeuvel voiced Odysseus in the second episode of the miniseries Eyes of Wakanda.